 It’s not that I think AOT is the worst anime, far from it.
 I’m still watching it in fact.
-But it’s average at best, and nothing worth shouting about to the extent I expected.
+But it’s nothing worth shouting about to the extent I expected.

-The only exception I’ll make is the animation.
+I do love the animation though.
 It’s some of the BEST I’ve seen.

 2. Steins Gate

 Steins Gate has an interesting theme… If it keeps you interested for long enough.

 While I understand the “deep” themes behind it, the entertainment was too boring for me.

 Eventually it gets stale, and so you won’t see me singing praises for this anime.

 I don’t understand the hype behind it.
 I preferred the anime series Robotic Notes, which is similar.

 Apparently Angel Beats is one of the “saddest” shows ever created.

 Or at least there are bloggers and fans who claim it is.
 And how Angel Beats “will make you cry”.